craftcms/docs/docs/4.x/config/app.md

 ```

 ::: tip
-The `session` component **must** be configured with the <craft4:craft\behaviors\SessionBehavior> behavior, which adds methods to the component that the system relies on.
+The `session` component **must** have the <craft4:craft\behaviors\SessionBehavior> behavior attached, which provides methods that the system relies on.
+This is handled by the factory function in the closure above, but when configuring the component from scratch, you must explicitly include it by setting `$config['as session'] = SessionBehavior::class;`, where `as session` is a [Yii shorthand](https://www.yiiframework.com/doc/guide/2.0/en/concept-configurations#configuration-format) for attaching behaviors via a configuration object.
 :::

 ### Mailer